 A newer version of your browser is available.
 Older versions may limit your ability to access some of this site's functionality.
 Citizens Bank recommends upgrading your browser.

 On June 14, 2018, the prime rate increased to 5.00%, up from 4.75%.
 So what does this mean for you?

 Let’s start with an initial question: What is the prime rate?
 It’s a benchmark set and used by financial institutions to determine how much interest to charge their most credit-worthy consumers.
 So how often does the prime rate change?
 And how does the current prime rate impact you?

 The first prime rate was set back on December 1, 1947, at 1.75%.
 Since then, the prime rate has gone through many changes, with some years — such as 2001 — experiencing more than 10 changes.

 However, the frequency of changes has slowed tremendously this decade; the prime rate stayed at 3.25% from December 2008 until December 2015.
-The latest increase marks only the fourth change in the prime rate since 2008, a year in which there were seven changes alone.
+The latest increase marks the sixth change in the prime rate since 2008, a year in which there were seven changes alone.